NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-overview/NEON-download-explore/NEON-download-explore.md

     par30 <- readTableNEON(
       dataFile="~/Downloads/NEON_par/stackedFiles/PARPAR_30min.csv",
       varFile="~/Downloads/NEON_par/stackedFiles/variables_00024.csv")

     View(par30)

 The first four columns are added by `stackByTable()` when it merges files across sites, months, and tower heights.
-The final column, `publicationDate`, is the date-time stamp indicating when the data were published.
+The column `publicationDate` is the date-time stamp indicating when the data were published.
 This can be used as an indicator for whether data have been updated since the last time you downloaded them.